rileygelwicks/eastwestaudio/doc/index.rst

 Ewa has been developed and tested on Linux, but should work fine on any flavor of BSD, including Mac OS X, and commercial UNIX implementations.
-It hasn't been tested on Windows, but a future might work there in whole or in part; if you are interested in helping with a Windows port, please volunteer on the mailing list.
+It hasn't been tested on Windows, but in future might work there in whole or in part.
 Please note that some parts of this manual presuppose a UNIX platform.

 Ewa is written in Python_, and requires Python 2.4 or later.
 In addition, the following Python packages need to be installed: